phil-rice/Phils-Blog/_posts/2015-11-13-Unit-Testing-Scala-Type-Classes.markdown

     for (i <- 0 to 4) array(i) shouldBe one
   }

-  "Distance" should "implement makeArrayArray" in {
+  it should "implement makeArrayArray" in {
     val array = distanceLike.makeArrayArray(5, one)
     array.length shouldBe 5
     for (i <- 0 to 4) {